-Email (designated veterinarian):

-myriam.mattei@pasteur.fr

-Email (animal welfare body):
+Email (designated veterinarian): myriam.mattei@pasteur.fr Email (animal welfare body): sbea-anim@pasteur.frr

-sbea-anim@pasteur.frr

-Web: internal access only, on we

 Web: internal access only, on webcampus https://webcampus.pasteur.fr/jcms/c_442205/fr/structure-chargee-du-bien-etre-des-animaux-sbea

 Our mission is to ensure that the Institut Pasteur's animal facilities obtain and/or renew their accreditation, monitor the animals in breeding and in experimentation, assist researchers in the design and implementation of their experimental projects, train personnel involved in animal experimentation, and monitor their skills.
 We also provide drug management services.